AndrewJBateman/next-tailwind-optimised/README.md

 # :zap: Next Tailwind Optimised

-* A Next/Tailwind SSR barebones app
+* A Next/Tailwind SSR app that displays data & images from an API with perfect Lighthouse scores
+* This is a template for a portfolio website (Work in progress)
 * **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/next-tailwind-optimised?style=plastic)